 But, we’re not here to lecture you too much on the importance of employee training programs for small businesses — as a business owner, you already know this, and that’s exactly why you’re here!

 We want to share how you can provide proper training for your employees to keep them motivated and happy in your workplace, without breaking the bank.

 The starting point for small business employee training

 Before we rush into how to prepare a training plan for employees, we have to rewind and start at the beginning.

 The first step is sitting down and thinking about what you want your employees to learn.
 What knowledge do you want them to have, or what skills should they develop that’ll benefit your small business?

 You’ve got to think about your future and the direction you want your training to take before trying to create a training program for employees.
 Sure, this seems obvious, but you’d be surprised how many people just want to get the training over and done with.

 Employee training and development is an ongoing process, and setting out your goals at the very beginning will let you successfully shape your training and figure out what you want to achieve in the future.

 Of course, remember that not everything’s going to be done overnight.
 Nothing’s perfect, and you’ve got to be willing to make some revisions along the way.

-Persevere and remember that investing in small business employee training provides a lot more value than any program will initially cost you.
+Persevere and remember that investing in small business employee training provides a lot more value than the initial cost of training programs for employees.